 PINs, passwords, secure entry systems; just about everything you access these days needs some form of passive authentication code.
-Heck, even that Wi-Fi router in your basement uses a mega 63-character password for enabling secure access.
+Heck, even that WiFi router in your basement uses a mega 63-character password for enabling secure access.
 Before you know it, you’ll even need a password just to go to bed at night.

-Built from a modified AVR development board manufactured by Olimex, Pass Key is a sweet little 5V “candy bar” style computer that can generate 16-digit alphanumeric passwords as fast as you can press a button.
-Yes, the original AVR-MT dev board requires 10-14V, but with a little circuitry magic, this power demand can be sliced to a scant 5V without losing any of the display, buzzer, LED, button or computational capabilities of the original dev board.
+Built from a modified AVR development board manufactured by Olimex, Pass Key is a sweet little 5-volt “candy bar” style computer that can generate 16-digit alphanumeric passwords as fast as you can press a button.
+Yes, the original AVR-MT dev board requires 10 to 14 volts, but with a little circuitry magic, this power demand can be sliced to a scant 5 volts without losing any of the display, buzzer, LED, button, or computational capabilities of the original dev board.

 Furthermore, the code for Pass Key has been written with BASCOM-AVR.
 BASCOM-AVR is an incredibly powerful Windows-based BASIC compiler that can help you program AVR microcontrollers just as competently as your assembly and C brethren (and sisters, too).